 Toy Storage Ideas

-- Size matters.
-I always try to opt for the smaller versions of toys.
-Those giant teddy bears are fun, but a small one will be loved and cuddled just as much or more since it can travel easier.
-My preschooler loves Lightening McQueen and happens to collect Cars toys.
-I thought this would be a fad, but we’re going on two years of daily play with these cars.
+For example, my preschooler loves Lightening McQueen and happens to collect Cars toys.
+I thought this would be a fad, but we’re going on three years of daily play with these cars.
 When he chooses a present we encourage the 4-inch die cast cars over the footlong sized car.
-He asks for a new Cars toy set every holiday, birthday, or Disneyland trip.
-Guess what, 25 of these cars fit fantastically in a small bin that is always played with and I’m happy to exchange any Cars toy that is larger for a smaller version.
+He asks for a new Cars toy set pretty much every holiday, birthday, or Disneyland trip.
+Guess what, 25 of these cars fit fantastically in a small bin that is always played with daily!
+I’m happy to exchange any Cars toy that is larger for a smaller version to keep a more organized playroom.

 - Encourage their love of a favorite toy and collecting it.

-Instead of needing 10 different bins for every type of toy, we have the Cars bin, the train set bin, the Magnatiles bin, etc. He loves all these things, so it’s easy to let him get a new car for Christmas or his birthday.
+Instead of needing 10 different bins for every type of toy, we have the Cars bin, the train set bin, the Magnatiles bin, etc. He loves all these things, so it’s easy to let him get a new set or new item to add to his collection while still keep playroom minimalism in check.
+I don’t dread adding a few small cars for Christmas or his birthday that will live in a bin we already own.
 There’s already a space for it.

 - Try before you buy.